Niger army endorses presidential coup plotters despite international condemnation - KTVZ

 Scenes emerged on Wednesday of hundreds of pro-Bazoum demonstrators filling the streets of the capital Niamey, as national institutions were shut down and country’s land borders remained temporarily closed.

-World leaders and humanitarian bodies issued stark warnings against the actors involved in the coup.
+World leaders and humanitarian bodies issued stark warnings against the coup leaders.

+US national security adviser Jake Sullivan said on Wednesday that the partnership between Washington and the West African country is contingent on its “continued commitment to democratic standards.”

+Approximately 1,000 US troops are currently stationed in Niger, two US officials told CNN.
+The US has deployed forces there since 2013 to support Nigerien counter-terrorism efforts.

 United Nations High Commissioner for Human Rights Volker Türk declared he is “shocked and distressed” by the events.